CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 ## Test Hello Android in the AVD

 1. Click on the MainActivity.java tab to view the code.
-2. Tiramisu will likely be the default showing in the box next to the green triangle.
-Keep this setting.
-But if you want to experiment with other devices, open the Device Manager by expanding dropdown menu next to the green triangle button and choosing Device Manager (at the bottom).
+2. If the default default showing in the box next to the green triangle is lower than a Pixel 6, you should upgrade to a Pixel 7 using the Device Manager/Device Explorer.
+You can open the Device Manager by expanding dropdown menu next to the green triangle button and choosing Device Manager (at the bottom of the menu) or look on the right margin and click on Device Explorer.
+Just beware that new phones may require downloading a different API, which can be time consuming.
 3. Click the green triangle.
 4. Switch to the running AVD and verify that the Hello Android app has successfully launched.
 Note that it may take a few moments for the emulator's phone to boot up.
 The emulator should start as a separate program (it may be behind other windows).
 It should say "Hello First Fragment".